khakhalin/notes/math/la_net.md

 # Linear algebra and networks
+#net

+## Graph representations
 **Adjacency matrix** (obv.).
 For a directed graph powers of A (A^k) give the number of paths length k that lead from node i to j.

-**Laplacian matrix**: L = D-A where A = adjacency, D = degree matrix (diagonal, with 0 at i≠j and d_ii = degree of i_th node)

-For oriented graphs: apparently, 2 different Laplacians, depending on whether you choose in-degree or out-degree?
-TBC
+**Laplacian matrix**: L = D-A where A = adjacency, D = degree matrix (diagonal, with 0 at i≠j and d_ii = degree of i_th node).
+For oriented graphs, apparently, there exist two different Laplacians, depending on whether you choose to work with in-degree or out-degree? _What does it mean in practice?_

 **Incidence matrix**: M(e,i) = 1 if edge e goes i->j, -1 if edge e goes  j->i exists, 0 for all other cases.
 Not square: E rows (number of edges), N columns (number of vertices).